Fayetteville, Arkansas: Fayetteville Square

 The Fayetteville Historic Square has been the center of Fayetteville since the county's first courthouse was located there in 1829.
 The area is surrounded by wide sidewalks, landscaped gardens, and one-way streets.
 The Square plays host to a variety of events, including First Thursday on the Square, the Strawberry Festival, Sundays on the Square and the Lights of the Ozarks Festival, Last Night Fayetteville, and Fayetteville Farmer's Market.
 Containing boutiques, restaurants, music venues, museums, condos, the visitor center, and a convention center, the square has both historic structures and new constructions.

 The farmers' market began in 1974 and runs 7am to 1pm from the first Saturday in April through the last Saturday before Thanksgiving set in the Fayetteville Historic Square.
 Over 60 vendors provide locally grown fruits and vegetables in addition to crafts, flower bouquets, music and art, making the Fayetteville Farmers' Market very diverse.
-Upon receiving a grant in 2011, the Fayetteville Farmers' Market now accepts electronic benefit transfer (EBT) and food stamps.
+Since receiving a grant in 2011, the Fayetteville Farmers' Market has accepted electronic benefit transfer (EBT) and food stamps.
 The market has been lauded by the Farmers Market Coalition for its formatting which allows farmers to interact directly with customers and also empowering each vendor with a vote before making major changes in market policy.
 The farmers' market moves to the Botanical Garden of the Ozarks for Sunday mornings with 20–30 vendors, with some vendors also choosing to attend the Mill District Farmer's Market on Thursday evenings.

 The Fayetteville Public Library, founded in 1916, was moved in October 2004 into a $23 million building, which was the first "green" building in Arkansas.
 The Blair Library was awarded the 2005 Thomson Gale Library Journal Honorable Mention Library of the Year award, and as a testament to its popularity has seen its popularity increase, with twice as many items checked out in 2005 than in 1997.
 The library has a local coffeeshop called Arsaga's, and hosts several events including film festivals, book signings, and public forums throughout the year.